This one issue could make splitting California into three states virtually impossible

 Of course, states can and do cooperate with one another, even on water issues.
 California shares the Colorado River with six other states.
 But the arrangement, originally brokered in 1922 by then-U.S. Commerce Secretary and future President Herbert Hoover, is more of an uneasy truce than an olive-branched armistice, and the states periodically have engaged in major legal and political tussles over the river.

 Two major systems move much of California's water from north to south: the federal government's Central Valley Project and California's own State Water Project.
 They work in concert with one another, especially in the Sacramento-San Joaquin Delta, the hub of the two systems.
 How they would be affected by Draper's plan is unclear.
-But they have so many moving parts that dividing up the states seems like a huge complicating factor.
+But they have so many moving parts that dividing up the state seems like a huge complicating factor.

 Look at the State Water Project.
 Built in the 1960s by Gov. Pat Brown, the project takes water largely stored in Lake Oroville in Butte County and runs it down the Sacramento River to the Delta.
 From there it's pumped via the 444-mile California Aqueduct to parts of the Bay Area, a few coastal regions like San Luis Obispo County, the southern San Joaquin Valley and the vast urban stretches of Southern California.